Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Framework

-\begin{proof} We follow \cite[Proposition 3.4]{BKK}.
-For notational simplicity, we drop the suffices $n\geq N_0$ and $B_R$ throughout the proof.
+\begin{pf} We follow \cite{BKK}, Proposition 3.4.
+For notational simplicity, we omit the superscripts $n$, $B_R$ on $P_t$ throughout the proof.
 Using spectral representation theorem for self-adjoint operators, there exist projection operators $E_\mu=E_\mu^{n,R}$ on the space $L^2(B_R; m_n)$ such that

 Define